Virginia football bowls over Duke after slow start in season opener

 The Cavaliers withstood the worst from that miscue by bowing at the goal line behind defensive end Mandy Alonso, who got into the backfield on third and goal from the 1 to force Duke tailback Deon Jackson to the outside.
 There, Brenton Nelson cleaned it up for a loss of six, and Duke settled for a field goal.

-“Even when we were down in the third quarter, beginning the fourth quarter it seemed like everybody was cool, calm and collected,” said Zandier, who had 15 tackles.
+“Even when we were down in the third quarter, beginning the fourth quarter it seemed like everybody was cool, calm and collected,” said Zandier, who had 14 tackles, seven of them solo.
 “We kind of had the feeling we were going to win.
 Being resilient is part of this program, and I’ve kind of been trained on that in my four years.”